awelm/blog/content/posts/evil-compiler.md

 draft: false
 ---

-Did you know there is a type of compiler backdoor attack that is impossible to defend against?
+Did you know there is a type of compiler backdoor attack that is theoretically impossible to defend against?
 In this post I’ll show you how to implement such an attack in less than 100 lines of code.
-Ken Thompson, the creator of the Unix operating system, [discussed](https://www.cs.cmu.edu/~rdriley/487/papers/Thompson_1984_ReflectionsonTrustingTrust.pdf) the attack in 1984 during his Turing Award acceptance speech.
-This attack is still a real threat today and there are no known solutions that provide full immunity.
-[XcodeGhost](https://en.wikipedia.org/wiki/XcodeGhost) is a virus discovered in 2015 that uses the backdoor attack technique introduced by Thompson.
-I’ll be demonstrating the Thompson attack using C++, but you could easily adapt my example to any language.
+Ken Thompson [discussed](https://www.cs.cmu.edu/~rdriley/487/papers/Thompson_1984_ReflectionsonTrustingTrust.pdf) the attack in 1984 during his Turing Award acceptance speech and the attack still remains a threat even today.
+For example, [XcodeGhost](https://en.wikipedia.org/wiki/XcodeGhost) is a virus discovered in 2015 that uses the backdoor attack technique introduced by Thompson.
+I’ll be demonstrating the Thompson attack below in C++ but you could easily adapt my example to any language.
 After reading this post you’ll walk away wondering if you can ever trust your compiler again.

 \
 I imagine you’re skeptical of my claims and may have some questions.
 The following dialogue may help address some doubts and provide the gist of the Thompson attack.